BUEC500C1/twitter-summarizer-GreenyWind/README.md

 # API Description
 ## Functions:
 Users can search the current weather of over 200,000 airports specified by the city name or location (geographic coordinates).
-User can also get the 24h forecast of the specified airport.

 ## API interfaces:
 1. search_by_name(city_name, state=None, country_abbreviation=None):
     * Parameters: